MCP Server

 Here's how a typical interaction works:

-User: "I need to test a user registration API that creates a user,
+User: "I need to install Rocketship and test a user registration API

-sends an email, and requires email verification"
+that creates a user, sends an email, and requires email verification"

-Agent: *Uses get_rocketship_examples with feature="customer_journeys"*
+Agent: *Uses get_rocketship_examples with feature_type="http"*

-MCP Server: *Returns E2E customer journey examples including:*
+MCP Server: *Returns HTTP testing examples including:*

 - Multi-step workflow patterns